haiyashah/Parkingspaces/README.md

 You can make it too!
 You need to just follow the steps, with the code provided on top.

-Huge shoutout to @Murtaza Hassan for the guidance.
+Huge shoutout to @Murtaza Hassan for the guidance!